Trump says that he's disbanding manufacturing council

 Mr. Trump made the announcement on Twitter and said that he was also disbanding the Strategy and Policy Forum, another business advisory group.
 A statement from the Forum said that decision to disband it was made jointly by the group and the president.

 This comes after at least a dozen of the manufacturing council's members resigned since Monday.
 Kenneth Frazier, the CEO of Merck, was the first one to step down, and the latest to resign on Wednesday include Inge Thulin of 3M and Campbell's CEO Denise Morrison.
 Moments after the president's announcement, United Technologies CEO Greg Hayes resigned.
-Richard Trumpka, the president of the AFL-CIO, was also among those who stepped down.
+Richard Trumka, the president of the AFL-CIO, was also among those who stepped down.
 Many of them suggested in statements that the president didn't properly respond to the rally by white supremacists in Charlottesville, Virginia last weekend.

-"We cannot sit on a council for a President who tolerates bigotry and domestic terrorism," Trumpka and his deputy chief of staff said in a statement Tuesday.
+"We cannot sit on a council for a President who tolerates bigotry and domestic terrorism," Trumka and his deputy chief of staff said in a statement Tuesday.
 "President Trump's remarks today repudiate his forced remarks yesterday about the KKK and neo-Nazis.
 We must resign on behalf of America's working people, who reject all notions of legitimacy of these bigoted groups."

 The president had dismissed some of these members' decisions to leave his initiative in a tweet on Tuesday.